 See the Coverage and HDHP/HSA tabs above for more information.

 All health plans offer a $150 incentive for the completion of a Health Risk Assessment (HRA) and a biometric screening per year.
 An HRA is a wellness survey that can be completed online or in some cases, in person.
 A biometric screening is a measurement of physical characteristics such as height, weight, body mass index, blood pressure and cholesterol.
-Your adult dependents are also eligible for the $150 incentive.
+You and your spouse/domestic partner are both eligible for the $150 incentive.
 Wellness incentives are taxable as wages.

 In addition, some plans offer other wellness benefits such as discounts on complementary medicine, healthy living rewards and incentives.
 Contact your health plan or visit wellwisconsin.wi.gov for more information on wellness benefits.